-Children are active and enjoy physical activities, which contributes to their general good health.
-They learn hand-eye coordination as they move confidently and safely indoors, negotiating space and obstacles.
-Staff are aware of the 'Birth to three matters' framework having attended a recent training session.
+Children are active and enjoy physical activities throughout their time at the playgroup, which contributes to their general good health.
+They learn hand and eye co-ordination as they ride bikes and carts, negotiating space and obstacles confidently and safely.

 Children are cared for in a warm and clean environment.
-They receive support and guidance from staff in understanding the importance of following hygiene procedures, as they discuss the importance of washing their hands.
-Children's health is not sufficiently promoted due to some of the procedures in place.
-For example, they all share the same water to wash their hands and the same towel to dry their hands.
-All staff have current first aid certificates and accident records are appropriately maintained.
+They receive support and guidance from staff in understanding the importance of following hygiene procedures as they discuss washing their hands.
+Staff have current first aid certificates and accident records are appropriately maintained.

 Children enjoy well-balanced snacks.
-They choose from a variety of fruit at snack time, which encourages children to have an awareness of a healthy lifestyle.
-Staff take account of parents' wishes so that children's individual health and dietary requirements are met effectively, for example, these requirements are recorded and displayed in the kitchen to ensure children's needs are met.
+They choose from a variety of fruit and toast, which encourages children to have an awareness of a healthy lifestyle.
+Children are developing some independence as they butter their own toast using appropriate cutlery.
+Staff take account of parents' wishes so that children's individual health and dietary requirements are met effectively; for example, these are recorded and displayed in the kitchen to ensure children's needs are met.